teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # Introduction

-Frogger, Road Frog, Anirog Frogrun, Hoppit, Leapfrog, Road Toad.
-Donkey Kong, Killer Kong, Krazy Kong, Wally Kong.
-Flappy Birds, Flappy Wings, Splashy Fish, Tiny Flying Drizzy.
-For decades, developers looking to make a quick buck have cloned original games.

 Creative game developers are artists that can invest months in building and refining even simple games.
 It took [over a year](http://asherv.com/threes/threemails/) to build [Threes](http://asherv.com/threes/).
-But once a developer hits on a fun new concept, copycats can replicate it in a matter of days.
-So why does copyright law seem to allow it?

-Looking at a dozen video game cloning cases over 30 years, we can identify some themes.
-First, copyright law never protects the "idea" of the video game.
-Even  an identical copy of a game's "idea" is allowed.
-Second, copyright does protect "expressive" game elements, and the more original the expression, the more robust the protection.
-Third, where game elements are not particularly original, copyright affords only a "thin" protection.
-Thin copyright prohibits *identical* copying, but allows copies that make even a few minor changes.

-Video game cloning cases grapple with three major problems.
-(1) which game elements are *unprotectable ideas* and which are *protectable expression*?
-(2) if it's protectable, should it get "thin" protection or robust protection?
-(3) After separating out unprotectable elements, do the remaining  game elements make the clone "substantially similar" to the original game?
-Reasonable people can disagree about the answers.
-When cloning cases come up, all we can do is look at past copyright cases and guess how judges might rule in future cases.

 - - -